 The standard SEO teams should demand

-If your SEO stack still ends at diagnosis, the bottleneck is no longer insight.
-It is everything that happens after insight - and that is exactly where the next generation of software needs to earn its place.
+If your SEO stack still ends at diagnosis, the bottleneck is not insight.
+It is everything after insight.